zanppa/camera-pico-ov7670/README.md

 number of undocumented (or even reserved) registers which need to be configured to get a picture out of the camera.

-This library is using Adafruit's OV7670 driver from https://github.com/adafruit/Adafruit_OV7670.git
+This library is using [Adafruit's OV7670 driver](https://github.com/adafruit/Adafruit_OV7670.git).

 I'm aware that there's actually a Pico implementation in that repo, but I had already written most of my code before I found it.
 Also, the "arch" they have